 10. Take a Picture

-Then, print several photos on a page and hang them on the back of your child’s bedroom door where they can easily see them.
-This will help your child remember where things belong.
-Plus, next time they clean their room your child will know how it’s supposed to look when they’re done.
+Print all the photos on one page and hang it on the back of your child’s bedroom door where they can easily see it.
+This way, your child can see themselves where things belong.
+And the next time they clean their room, they’ll know how it’s supposed to look.